ST-Apps/CS2-ExtendedRoadUpgrades/README.md

 # Usage

-You will find two new icons in the Road Upgrade menu, just after the _Grass_ one.
+You will find new icons in the Road Upgrade menu, just after the _Grass_ one.

-Select either the _Quay_ or the _Retaining Wall_ and upgrade your roads as you would with the other available upgrades.
+Select one of them and upgrade your roads as you would with the other available upgrades.

 # Known Issues